cosmicboy79/QRCodeSpringBootApp/README.md

 mvn -pl restapp spring-boot:run
 ```

+The following REST operations, as defined in the OpenAPI specification,
+will be exposed on HTTP `localhost:9090`:

+- api/v1/qrcode/health
+- api/v1/qrcode/generate

 ## Starting Spring Boot Web Application

 Open a terminal window or tab and execute the following Maven command